sdpa-python/sdpa-python.github.io/docs/contributing/index.md

 ### Small scope projects

 1. Implement multi-level output logging.
 CVXPY would ideally require SDPA to produce no output in non verbose mode, but SDPA still prints some output even when `display` is set to `no` in solver options.
-2. Contribute build instructions for AMD AOCC and Nvidia cuBLAS to this documentation.
+2. Contribute build instructions for Intel MKL, AMD AOCL and Nvidia cuBLAS to this documentation.

 ### Medium scope projects